chapel-lang/chapel/doc/rst/technotes/ioSerializers.rst

    proc T.serialize(writer: fileWriter(?), ref serializer: ?st) throws

+Types implementing this method must also indicate that they satisfy the ``writeSerializable`` interface.

 For classes, the ``serialize`` method signature must include ``override`` to account for the ``serialize`` method on the ``RootClass`` type.